 The committee shall maintain minutes and prepare an annual report on the status of implementation actions and compliance with the Chemical Hygiene Plan.
 Copies of meeting minutes and the annual report will be forwarded to the Provost and the chairperson of the Health and Occupational Safety Council no later than August 1st each year.

-Membership consists of one senior and tenured faculty representative from the Departments of Biological Sciences, Chemical Engineering, Chemistry and Biochemistry, Fine Arts, Physics, Poultry Science; one senior and tenured faculty representative from the College of Engineering; one graduate student; the vice provost for Research & Economic Development; the director of Research Compliance; the manager of Environmental Health & Safety; the Chemical Hygiene Officer; and the assistant Chemical Hygiene Officer.
+Membership consists of one senior and tenured faculty representative from the Departments of Biological Sciences, Chemical Engineering, Chemistry and Biochemistry, Fine Arts, Physics, Poultry Science; one senior and tenured faculty representative from the College of Engineering; one graduate student; the vice chancellor for Research and Innovation; the director of Research Compliance; the manager of Environmental Health & Safety; the Chemical Hygiene Officer; and the assistant Chemical Hygiene Officer.

 The provost will designate a chairperson from the committee members and may appoint additional members, as appropriate.

 |Michelle Evans-White||Department of Biological Sciences||2021|

 |Tom Spicer||Department of Chemical Engineering||2022|

 |Rick Williams||Chemical Hygiene Officer**|